Automotive Shop Safety Rules

 General Auto Repair Safety

-• Safety gear: It’s important that automotive techs wear appropriate safety gear.
-Depending on the task at hand, this might include safety goggles, gloves to avoid burns and steel-toe work boots.
+• Safety gear: It’s important that automotive techs wear appropriate safety gear, sometimes known as personal protection equipment (PPE).
+Depending on the task at hand, this might include safety goggles, gloves to avoid burns and steel-toed work boots.

-• Chemical safety: When there are chemicals in a shop, it’s important that waste is disposed of according to state and federal guidelines.
-Shops should be ventilated, and eating and drinking on the shop floor should be avoided so there isn’t a risk for contamination.
+• Chemical safety: When there are chemicals in a shop, waste must be disposed of according to state and federal guidelines.
+Shops should be ventilated, and eating and drinking on the shop floor should be avoided so there isn’t a risk of contamination.

 • Organizing: Floors and work areas should be clean and organized so the workplace can be easily evacuated in case of a fire or other emergency.
 Extinguishers for different types of fires should be easily accessible.